heroku/cli/packages/orgs-v5/README.md

 ## `heroku orgs`

-list the organizations that you are a member of
+list the teams that you are a member of

 ```
 USAGE